Firefighters gather at the site of an Israeli airstrike in Beirut, Lebanon on Wednesday.Hussein Malla/The Associated Press

 Carney, European leaders welcome ceasefire in joint statement

-Speaking to reporters on his way into his office in Ottawa Wednesday, Carney said it was a “good day.”
+Speaking to reporters on his way into his office in Ottawa on Wednesday, Mr. Carney said it was a “good day.”

-“I think we should recognize the positive developments of the last few hours,” Carney said, thanking Trump and Pakistan’s Prime Minister Shehbaz Sharif, along with Iranian leaders.
+“I think we should recognize the positive developments of the last few hours,” Mr. Carney said, thanking Mr. Trump and Pakistan’s Prime Minister Shehbaz Sharif, along with Iranian leaders.

 “Canada joins our allies … in supporting these efforts, and that will include efforts to support the reopening of the Strait of Hormuz, which is important for re-establishing stability, lowering prices in commodities, prices at the pump even here in Canada, price of fertilizer for farmers, price of aluminum for manufacturers and others.”